-If you haven’t experienced the thrill of paddling through the “canyons” of the Chicago River created by the skyscrapers looming on the shores you have an item to add to your bucket list.
+If you haven’t experienced the thrill guiding a canoe or kayak through the “canyons” of the Chicago River created by the skyscrapers looming on the shores you have an item to add to your bucket list.
 It’s not only fun, paddling in Chicago is a great way to experience city’s unique architecture, inspect the workings of the bridges, and, increasingly, appreciate the local wildlife.

 Paddling in Chicago and Northeast Illinois